ZeusLN/zeus-docs/docs/for-users/local-wallets/embedded-lnd/faq.md

 ## Can I move on-chain funds to lightning or vice versa?

+Yes, and you have two options.

+The easiest is a **swap**, which moves funds between on-chain and lightning without opening or closing a channel.
+Go to `Menu` > `Swaps`.
+A **submarine swap** moves on-chain funds to lightning, and a **reverse swap** moves lightning funds on-chain.
+Swaps are performed without custody or counterparty risk.

+The first time you use the service, ZEUS will have you create or import a 12 word **rescue key**.
+Back it up.
+It is what lets you recover funds from a swap that doesn't complete if you lose access to your device.
+Your swap history, along with refunds for swaps that didn't go through, lives under `Menu` > `Swaps`.

+Swaps carry a service fee and an on-chain network fee, both shown before you confirm, and the provider sets a minimum and maximum swap amount.
+See our [Swaps](../../../swaps/intro.md) documentation for more, including our [swaps web portal](https://swaps.zeuslsp.com).

-You can move on-chain funds to lightning by opening up a channel and move lightning funds on-chain by closing a channel.
+Alternatively, you can move on-chain funds to lightning by opening up a channel, and move lightning funds on-chain by closing a channel.
+This makes sense when you want the liquidity to persist as a channel rather than just moving a one-off amount.

-ZEUS currently doesn't have a swap service, but we're considering launching one in the future.

 ## How are backups handled?